Fulbourn: Education

 There are three schools in Fulbourn.
 Fulbourn Primary School, close to the village centre, is a state primary school that has about 270 pupils.
-Landmark International School and Cambridge Steiner School are private institutions.
+Landmark International School and Cambridge Steiner Waldorf School are private institutions.
 For secondary education the village is in the catchment area of Village College in Bottisham 5 mi to the north.

-Pre-school education is provided at Fulbourn Pre-school (co-located with the Primary School), and Domino Nursery School (in the United Reformed Church hall).
+Pre-school education is provided at Fulbourn Pre-school (co-located with the Primary School), Cambridge Steiner Waldorf School, and Domino Nursery School (in the United Reformed Church hall).

 Anglia Ruskin University has a campus situated within the Capital Park, which includes clinical skill facilities, a library, a computer room, a student common room and a canteen.

 Fulbourn library is a volunteer-run facility supported by Cambridgeshire County Council Library Service and was re-opened by volunteers in November 2003, having been closed by the County Council the previous month.
 It moved from the Old School to its current location in the new development, The Swifts, in 2009.